-WEST VIRGINIA LEGISLATURE 2017 REGULAR SESSION Introduced House Bill 2659 FISCAL NOTE By Delegates Brewer, Diserio, Pethtel, Ferro, IAQUINTA, MILLER, R., BOGGS, RODIGHIERO, CAPUTO, MILEY AND MOYE [Introduced February 22, 2017; Referred to the Committee on Industry and Labor then the Judiciary.]
-A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new article, designated §21-5A-1, §21-5A-2, §21-5A-3, §21-5A-4, §21-5A-5, §21-5A-6, §21-5A-7 §21-5A-8, §21-5A-9 and §21-5A-10, all relating to reestablishing prevailing wages for certain state government contracts; declaring policy; defining terms; requiring regular determinations of prevailing wage rates; providing for objection, hearing and judicial review of determinations of prevailing wages; requiring prevailing wage rates as an element of bid requests and public contracts; providing for posting of rates and record-keeping; establishing criminal penalties; and providing for prospective application of this article.
-Be it enacted by the Legislature of West Virginia: That the Code of West Virginia, 1931, as amended, be amended by adding thereto a new article, designated §21-5A-1, §21-5A-2, §21-5A-3, §21-5A-4, §21-5A-5, §21-5A-6, §21-5A-7 §21-5A-8, §21-5A-9 and §21-5A-10, all to read as follows: ARTICLE 5A.
-WAGES FOR CONSTRUCTION OF PUBLIC IMPROVEMENTS. §21-5A-1.
-Legislative findings.
+[ Introduced January 9, 2019; Referred to the Committee on Industry and Labor then the Judiciary then Finance.]

+A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new article, designated §21-5A-1, §21-5A-2, §21-5A-3, §21-5A-4, §21-5A-5, §21-5A-6, §21-5A-7, §21-5A-8 and §21-5A-9, all relating to reestablishing prevailing wages for certain state government contracts; declaring policy; defining terms; requiring contractors to ascertain rates and to include rates in contract specifications; requiring annual determinations of prevailing wage rates; establishing procedures to file objections to prevailing wage rate determinations; providing for hearings, judicial review and appeal; requiring mandatory provisions in contracts and sub-contracts; providing for posting of rates and record-keeping; establishing criminal penalties for violations of the act; and limiting the scope of the law to post-enactment contracts.

+Be it enacted by the Legislature of West Virginia:

+ARTICLE 5A.
+WAGES FOR CONSTRUCTION OF PUBLIC IMPROVEMENTS.

+§21-5A-1.
+Definitions.